 Important Things to Know about Hong Kong Currency

 Hong Kong has its own currency called the Hong Kong dollar (HKD).
-HK uses a different currency to Mainland China's yuan (RMB) or the Macau pataca (MAP).
+HK uses a different currency to Chinese mainland's yuan (RMB) or the Macau pataca (MAP).

 Using money in HK is easy for foreigners: Travelers generally find that their cards are accepted widely and that transactions and ATM withdrawals are easy.
 It is easy to exchange money at good rates at some currency exchanges.

 - Interesting fact: This region has about 7.5 million people in 2019, but its currency is the world's 13th most traded currency.